Here’s what we mean:

 The unit is provided with one input and two outputs that are balanced, exhibit conventional studio impedances, and allow matching to a wide range of mixing console levels.

-The audio range is limited by high- quality 11-pole Cauer filters with delay time compensation, insuring that no aliasing effects will be heard.
+The audio range is limited by high- quality 11-pole Cauer filters with delay time compensation, ensuring that no aliasing effects will be heard.
 The audio signals are converted by 16-bit converters that afford a high dynamic range.
 Further operations are performed in the processor, in part with a word length of 20 bits.

 The power supply with all fuses and adjustment components is easily accessible from below.

-The remote control unit is connected through a two-conductor balanced line.
+The remote-control unit is connected through a two-conductor balanced line.
 The information is coded in 10-kHz tones.
 This interface point has been developed by EMT especially for studio data transmission and has already been employed (for the first time) in the EMT 245 S Remote Control Unit.
 The advantages of this transmission technique lie in the low signal level of approx. — 20 dB and in the signal spectrum itself, which rolls off at approx. 12 dB/octave above 10 kHz, thereby preventing the crosstalk problems of digital signals with absolute certainty.

 The signal contains no DC component and may be transmitted via patch fields like normal modulation.
 Distances of over 100 meters may be spanned.
-The remote control unit contains a microprocessor which interprets the button signals, drives the displays, and implements communication with the main unit.
+The remote-control unit contains a microprocessor which interprets the button signals, drives the displays, and implements communication with the main unit.

 Transmissions proceed in two directions: the level information and status are transmitted from the main unit to the remote control, while program selection and parameter values are sent